TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 17/Proverbs 17.3.md

 ---

-The refining pot is for silver, and the furnace for gold; But Jehovah trieth the hearts.
+The refining pot is for silver, and the furnace for gold, but Yahweh tests the hearts.